noelnoche/udacity-fsnd-catalog/README.md

 3. Click "Settings" on the left panel.
 4. Fill in the Display Name field.
 5. Copy the App ID and App Secret to the `catalog/login/client_secrets_fb.json` file.
-6. Add the App ID as the `appId` value in the `catalog/templates/login.html` file.
 6. Under Products in the left panel click "Add Product".
 7. Choose "Facebook Login" and go its settings screen.
 8. In Valid OAuth redirect URIs field add `http://localhost:8000/`.